jlangch/venice/doc/readme/datatypes-custom.md

 **Validation:**

-The optional validator is a single arg function receiving the value as the argument and throwing an an exception if the value is not valid.
+The optional validator is a single arg function receiving the value as the argument and throwing an exception if the value is not valid.

 ```clojure
 (do